 Step 2: Gather as much information as possible on design theory

 Graphic design is an art form, and you need to study the theory behind any art form to understand it truly.
-You need to know the fundamental a design, because so many people make the mistake of jumping into a program like Photoshop without understanding the basic.
-Jumping into such tools recklessly can lead you to failures.
+You need to know the fundamental design because so many people make the mistake of jumping into a program like Photoshop without understanding the basics.
+Jumping into such tools recklessly can lead you to failure.
 All in all, just take your time to learn everything from scratch.

-Step 3: Choose a niche on what you do
+Step 3: Choose a niche for what you do